How to get your license: Taxis

 Who needs a license?

-- Taxicabs, which are motor vehicles that transport people for a fee and don’t have a fixed route or fixed starting and ending points.
+- Don’t have a fixed route or fixed starting and ending points.

-- Cabulances that transport riders who are confined to a wheelchair or otherwise physically restricted so they can’t be safely transported by public mass transportation, taxicabs, or automobiles.
+- Are physically restricted – they can’t be safely transported by public mass transportation, taxicabs, or automobiles.

 - Riders transported by cabulance must: